Is affiliate marketing a good way to monetize your online business? It can be, when it’s done properly.

 Tracking how your affiliate products are doing is critical to growth.
 What’s working?
 Do more of it.
 What’s not?
 Stop doing that.

 Creating your own affiliate product is an advanced strategy, but certainly worth bearing in mind once you increase your confidence in and knowledge of affiliate marketing.
+Here's everything you need to know about starting your own affiliate program.

 So there we have it — everything you need to know to get started with affiliate marketing, including: